Group Management

 Add/Remove Security Group Owners

-This feature enables you to add or remove multiple owners from multiple security groups.
-Follow the below steps to perform this operation:
+With this option, administrators can add or remove multiple owners from multiple security groups.

-2. Navigate to Microsoft 365 → Management → Group Management and click Add/Remove Security Group Owners listed under Group Modification.
+2. Navigate to Microsoft 365 > Management > Group Management > Bulk Group Modification > Add/Remove Security Group Owners.

 5. Choose the Microsoft 365 tenant and enter the group names in the search bar.
 You can also click Browse to upload a CSV file, containing the list of groups whose owners you wish to modify.